Josué Balamandji

-Josué Kossingou Balamandji (born 9 August 1989 in Bangui) is a Central African footballer who currently plays for Mulhouse.
+Josué Kossingou Balamandji (born 9 August 1989) is a Central African footballer who currently plays for Mulhouse.
 He plays as either a striker or a winger.

 Career

 Club career

 Balamandji was born in Bangui and moved to France at two months old.
 After rotating between both countries in his youth, at the age of eight, his family moved permanently to France settling in Paris.
 Balamandji began his career with Red Star before joining professional club Lens at the age of 15.
 Following the 2006–07 season, he was released from the club and, subsequently, signed with Lorient.
 With Lorient, Balamandji played on the club's reserve team.
 After two years with Lorient, he signed with Plabennec in the Championnat National.
 Balamandji only made one appearance with the team in the 2009–10 season.

-Prior to the 2010–11 season, Balamandji joined amateur club Villemomble in the Championnat de France amateur, the fourth level of French football.
+Before the 2010–11 season, Balamandji joined amateur club Villemomble in the Championnat de France amateur, the fourth level of French football.
 The forward had a successful campaign appearing in 20 matches and scoring 11 goals, which included a double against his former club Red Star.
 On 24 May 2011, it was announced that Balamandji had signed his first professional contract agreeing to a two-year deal with Reims.
 He made his professional debut on 30 July 2011 appearing as a substitute in a 2–0 win over his former club Lens.